flutter/website/src/cookbook/navigation/navigation-basics.md

 This way, the example follows the current iOS design language.

 {{site.alert.secondary}}
-  You don't need to replace all Material widgets with Cupertino to use [`CupertinoPageRoute`][] since Flutter allows you to mix and match Material and Cupertino widgets depending on your needs.
+  You don't need to replace all Material widgets with Cupertino versions to use [`CupertinoPageRoute`][] since Flutter allows you to mix and match Material and Cupertino widgets depending on your needs.